 Bookmakers are not allowed to advertise bonuses to non-customers, but as soon as you sign up that restriction is removed.
 So now, rather than offer a ‘signup bonus’, they will offer a ‘welcome bonus’ or a ‘first deposit bonus’.

 These bonuses are essentially the same as signup bonuses.
-The only difference is that you won’t know what they are going to offer until you sign up (although, if you check our forum you will find posts from other members that give you an idea of what to expect).
+The only difference is that you won’t know what they are going to offer until you sign up (although, if you check the #deposit-bonuses channel of our discord server you will find info from other members that will give you an idea of what to expect).

 No matter what state you are in, you can still make money by opening new accounts and applying the matched betting techniques that you find in our tutorials.